Michael Massey Preview, Player Props: Royals vs. Athletics

 Michael Massey At The Plate

-- He has hit a home run in nine games this year (9.2%), homering in 2.9% of his trips to the dish.
+- Looking at the 99 games he has played this season, he's hit a long ball in nine of them (9.1%), and in 2.8% of his trips to the plate.

-- In 28 games this year (28.6%), Massey has picked up an RBI, and in 11 of those games (11.2%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- Massey has an RBI in 29 of 99 games this year, with multiple RBI in 11 of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.